Clededix/site-salle-sport/README.md

 All done

-Notes :
+Notes to Daichi :)

 This project is not what it was supposed to be.
 I coulnd't find out why the style and script files wouldn't work (stylizing the web pages).
 BUT while I was correcting a few mistakes an rerereading the instructions, I finally understood why...
 I didn't linked my blade files with parent/child relation with the @yield or @section/@endsection tags, leaving the content empty.
 Instead I've written again and again the HTML CSS code not using one of the Laravel's coolest tool ever !
 I won't correct my mistake because now that I understand why, I don't consider it like an issue.
 Next time, I won't make this same mistake hehehe

-- br CSS
+Another mistakes that I'll correct :
-- fond à améliorer
+- <br> tags to transform into margin/padding in CSS,
-img too heavy
+- the images are to be cut because they are too heavy.